ddev2205/LoanApproval-ML/README.md

 ## Contents

-- `loan_approval-3.ipynb`: Main notebook with all analysis and model code.
+- `loan_approval.ipynb`: Main notebook with all analysis and model code.
-- `dataset.csv`: Input dataset used for training and testing.
+- `data.csv`: Input dataset used for training and testing.
 - `requirements.txt`: Required Python libraries.

 ## How to Run